jiho264/Learn_pytorch/Dev_History.md

 - [ ] This is particularly useful when you have an unbalanced training set.
 - [ ] The input is expected to contain the unnormalized logits for each class (which do not need to be positive or sum to 1, in general).
 ---
+- In CIFAR10 :
+- [ ] weight decay = 0.0001 and momentum = 0.9
+- [ ] adopt the weight initialization in He and BN without dropout
+- [ ] batch size = 128 on 2 GPUs
+- [ ] learning rate = 0.1, divided by 10 at 32k and 48k iterations
+- [ ] total training iterations = 64k
+- [ ] 45k/5k = train/val set
+- [ ] 4 pixels are padded on each side, and a 32 x 32 crop is randomly sampled from the padded image or its horizontal flip
+- [ ] the per-pixel mean is subtracted from each image
+- [ ] For testing, use original images
 ## Week 0: Summary of 2023
 - [x] Setup the Leanring Process
 - [x] Implemantation of ResNet32 Model Structure